 Our failure or the failure of our franchisees to comply with federal, state and local governmental regulations may subject us to losses and harm our brands.
 We are subject to the Fair Labor Standards Act (which governs such matters as minimum wage, overtime and other working conditions), along with the Americans with Disabilities Act (which provides civil rights protections to individuals with disabilities in the context of employment, public accommodations, and other areas), the Immigration Reform and Control Act of 1986, various family leave mandates and a variety of other laws enacted, or rules and regulations promulgated by federal, state and local governmental authorities that govern these and other employment matters, including tip credits, working conditions, safety standards and immigration status.
 There have been several complaints alleging franchisors to be joint employers with franchisees.
-Although we do not consider ourselves to be joint employers with our franchisees, there can be no assurance that other franchisees.
+Although we do not consider ourselves to be joint employers with our franchisees, there can be no assurance that other franchisors will not receive similar complaints in the future which may result in legal proceedings based on the actions of its franchisees.
 We expect increases in payroll expenses as a result of federal and state mandated increases in the minimum wage, and although such increases are not expected to be material, we cannot assure you that there will not be material increases in the future.
 Enactment and enforcement of various federal, state and local laws, rules and regulations on immigration and labor organizations may adversely impact the availability and costs of labor in a particular area or across the United States.
 Other labor shortages or increased team member turnover could also increase labor costs.
 In addition, our vendors may be affected by higher minimum wage standards or availability of labor, which may increase the price of goods and services they supply to us.
 The Patient Protection and Affordable Care Act has impacted our franchisees' employee costs in some respects.
 There are no assurances that a combination of cost management and price increases can accommodate all of the costs associated with compliance.